Markus Gross: Early life and career

 Markus Gross was born on June 14, 1963, in Neunkirchen, Saarland, a region historically influenced by both Germany and France during the first half of the 20th century.
 As an only child, he received significant attention from his parents, who balanced their day jobs with a passion for music, regularly performing with their own band.
 Consequently, Gross grew up immersed in popular and jazz music.

-His fascination with animated films began after watching Disney's The Jungle Book.
-He quickly developed a profound affection for animation and the Disney brand, becoming an avid collector of Disney comic books, which were widely popular in Europe.
-The character Gyro Gearloose, known for his inventive and eccentric nature, particularly resonated with him, inspiring an early interest in electronics and engineering.
+His fascination with animated films began after watching Disney’s The Jungle Book.
+He quickly developed a deep affection for animation and the Disney brand, becoming an avid collector of Disney comic books, which were widely popular in Europe.
+The character Gyro Gearloose, known for his inventive and eccentric nature, particularly resonated with him and inspired an early interest in electronics and engineering.
 Encouraged by this passion, he persuaded his parents to purchase a TI-59 programmable calculator, which sparked his interest in microcoding.

 Around the age of 14, Gross encountered the Commodore PET computer at his local high school, prompting him to begin programming in BASIC and Pascal.
 Despite the limited graphical capabilities of early computers, he became fascinated by the potential to represent computational results visually in two and three dimensions.
 His interest deepened upon discovering pioneering animated clips created by Ed Catmull’s team at the New York Institute of Technology, which convinced him that his future lay in computer graphics.

 Gross received a Master of Science in Electrical and Computer Engineering from Saarland University in 1986.
 He then continued his studies at Saarland University, earning a Ph.D. in Computer Graphics and Image Analysis in 1989 under the supervision of José Luis Encarnação, a leading authority in computer graphics in Europe.

 From 1990 to 1994, he was a research scientist at the Computer Graphics Center of the Department of Computer Science of the Technical University of Darmstadt from where he received his habilitation in 1995.